Newark water crisis: Background

+In January 2018, results from a second consecutive test showed continued elevated levels of lead from Newark.
+Mayor Baraka continued to dismiss the warnings and had the city tell residents that the lead issue was only in older homes in the city's annual water quality mailing.
+Comparisons to the Flint water crisis were rejected by the Mayor and called those comparisons "absolutely and outrageously false statements" via a message on the city's website that was later deleted.
+In December 2018, in order to combat the negative publicity of the lead contamination, Newark hired Mercury Public Affairs, the same public relations firms that the former Governor of Michigan, Rick Snyder, hired during the water crisis in Flint, for $225,000.00.

+Records show that the mismanagement and corruption at the NWCDC occurred around the same time that the water's acidity levels started increasing which accelerated the corrosion of pipes that caused lead to leach into the water.
+Additionally, city officials later admitted that some records of water tests were "lost" during the period of corruption at the NWCDC.

 Lead exposure

 Lead poisoning often occurs with no obvious symptoms, it frequently goes unrecognized.
 Lead poisoning can cause learning disabilities, behavioral problems, and, at very high levels, seizures, coma, and even death.
 No safe blood lead level has been identified.
 Pregnant women and children are most at risk.
 Lead exposure has been on the rise in New Jersey, especially in children.
 The highest numbers come from Newark in 2017, where 281 children between six months old and 26 months old tested in the city showed high lead levels in their blood.

-Newark addresses the issue of elevated blood lead levels in children through several means and has been allotted and continues to seek grants from governmental and non-governmental sources.
-In the past decade, Newark established and locally administers the State's only Lead-Safe Houses.
-The Lead-Safe Houses are used to relocate residents who have a child with an Elevated blood lead level (10 µg/dL or greater) when the family has no other temporary lead-safe housing alternatives.
+Newark addresses the issue of elevated blood lead levels in children through several means, has been allotted and continues to seek grants from governmental and non-governmental sources.
+In the past decade, Newark has established and locally administers the State's only Lead-Safe Houses.
+The Lead-Safe Houses are used to relocate residents who have a child with an Elevated blood lead level (10 μg/dL or greater) when the family has no other temporary lead-safe housing alternatives.